 Most of the time, Del Mar (pop.
 4,161) is a sleepy little upscale suburb of San Diego, with big houses backing onto more than two miles of fine beach.
 But in late summer, it comes to life for the thoroughbred racing season at beautiful Del Mar racetrack, built by Hollywood types like Bing Crosby and seen in The Grifters and many other Hollywood movies and TV shows.
 The waves here are well suited to bodysurfing, but the sands can be hard to reach in summer because of a lack of parking—weekdays it’s less of a problem.

 Overlooking the Pacific from atop a bluff at the south end of the reserve, the Salk Institute is one of the world’s most important centers for research in the life sciences.
-Founded by the late Jonas Salk, designed by Louis Kahn, and modeled in part on the gardens of the Alhambra in Granada, the institute is open for tours (858/453-4100, Mon.-Fri.
-11:45am, $15 donation).
+Founded by the late Jonas Salk, designed by Louis Kahn, and modeled in part on the gardens of the Alhambra in Granada, the institute is open for tours (858/453-4100, ext.
+1287, Mon.-Fri. noon, $15).

 Stretching inland and south from the Salk Institute, the hills are covered with faceless business parks around the spacious campus of University of California at San Diego (UCSD), beyond which spreads La Jolla and the greater San Diego area.
 On campus, learn all about local marine biology at the Birch Aquarium (858/534-3474, $18.50 adults) of UCSD’s Scripps Institution of Oceanography, from where you can amble along the shore to lovely La Jolla.